 - DFARS clause 252.204-7021, Cybersecurity Maturity Model Certification Requirements.

 Assessment Methodology to ensure NIST 800-171 Compliance

 DFARS clause 252.204-7012, Safeguarding Covered Defense Information and Cyber Incident Reporting, included in all solicitations and contracts, requires contractors to apply the security requirements of NIST SP 800-171 to “covered contractor information systems” or those that “are not part of an IT service or system operated on behalf of the Government”, i.e your contractor networks, labs, cloud environments, etc. This clause has long existed but rarely been enforced by DOD or adhered to by contractors.
 Rare contractors who have been audited for compliance have been evaluated against the NIST SP 800-171 DOD Assessment Methodology for assessment of a contractor’s implementation of NIST SP 800-171 security requirements.
-The NIST SP 800-171 DOD Assessment Methodology is available, here.
+Read the NIST SP 800-171 DOD Assessment Methodology.